14 Best Towns in New York (in 2023)

 There are still a bunch of spots around the area that honor its namesake, like Sleepy Hollow Cemetery and the Headless Horseman Bridge.
 So, the best time to visit this New York town is around the Halloween season.

 Besides celebrating all the lore around the town, Sleepy Hollow has a number of other non-legend-related things to do.
 Such as wandering the Rockefeller State Park Preserve and visiting the Sleepy Hollow Lighthouse.

 👉Pro Tip: Sleepy Hollow takes the month of October very seriously.
 If you’re planning on visiting around that time, be sure to check out their events calendar for the month!

 A local cultural hub with art galleries, performing art centers, museums, and historic buildings

 Rhinebeck is one of my personal favorite small towns in New York.
-In the area, you’ll find some of the coolest historical museums in New York state.
-Like the Old Rhinebeck Aerodome and the Hudson River Maritime Museum.
+In the area, you’ll find some of the coolest historical museums in New York state, like the Old Rhinebeck Aerodome.

 The town also has a bunch of historical sites, such as the Wilderstein Historic Center and the Delameter House.
 Along with art galleries, independent film showings, performing arts centers, and way more.

 👉 Pro Tip: Rhinebeck is home to a variety of tasty restaurants.
 My top recommendations would be Terrapin or Cinnamon Indian Cuisine.

 The National Baseball Hall of Fame and Museum is just one fun thing to do in this cozy township